spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/01-model-profile.md

 7. Select **BYOS Edge OS** in the **Pack Name** field and the pack version.

-8. The pack editor displays on the right section of the dashboard where you can customise the BYOOS pack.
+8. The pack editor is displayed, and you can customize the **BYOS Edge OS** pack as needed.

 ## Installer Parameters